 Yvonne De Carlo was born on September 1, 1922, in Point Grey (now Vancouver), British Columbia, Canada.
 To help her single mother, De Carlo performed in nightclubs around Vancouver as a young girl.
 She soon made the move to Hollywood, where she was typecast as an exotic vixen before appearing in Cecil B. DeMille's The Ten Commandments.
 She later played the role of Lily Munster on the series The Munsters.

-Actress Yvonne De Carlo was born Peggy Yvonne Middleton, on September 1, 1922, in Point Gray, British Columbia, Canada.
-De Carlo was the sole child born to Marie Middleton, who was only 17 when her husband deserted her and their daughter.
-Marie supported Yvonne’s decision to drop out of high school and pursue a career as an entertainer.
+Actress Yvonne De Carlo was born Peggy Yvonne Middleton on September 1, 1922, in Point Grey (now Vancouver), British Columbia, Canada.
+She was the sole child born to Marie Middleton, who was only 17 when her husband deserted her and their daughter.
+Marie supported Yvonne's decision to drop out of high school and pursue a career as an entertainer.